TU-Clausthal-Rendering/Mufflon/doc/FileFormat.md

     {
         "version": "1.0",
-        "binary": "<file name relative to this json>" "cameras": {
+        "binary": "<file name relative to this json>", "defaultScenario": "<name of a scenario>"  // OPTIONAL the scenario to load on startup.
+		                                           // If none is given, the chosen scenario is unspecified "cameras": {
             "<name1>": {
                 "type": "{pinhole, focus, ortho}",